Difference Between Two Stroke and Four Stroke - A Complete Guide

 • The spark fire which happens in the compression stroke will ignite the air and fuel.
 This ignition will force the piston to move back downwards, making the vehicle wheel to rotate forward.

-• In this power stroke, the piston will now moves from top position (top dead center TDC) to bottom position (BDC bottom dead center)
+• In this power stroke, the piston will now move from the top position (top dead center TDC) to the bottom position (BDC bottom dead center)

 • Exhaust value will be closed.

-• In this exhaust stroke, the piston will now moves from down position (bottom dead center BDC) to top position (TDC top dead center)
+• In this exhaust stroke, the piston will now move from the down position (bottom dead centre BDC) to the top position (TDC top dead centre)

 • Exhaust value will be opened